Formulae Cheat Sheet to Prepare for Machine Learning Specialty

 - Document frequency (df) of a

-is calculated only once over alln
+termis calculated only once over allndocuments

 $$ \begin{aligned} df(t) \cr &= {\text{Document frequency of term } t \text{ in all documents} } \cr &= \frac{\text{Number of documents with term }t}{\text{Total number of documents i.e. }n} \end{aligned} $$